 I went to quite a few museums this month, for a variety of reasons.

-I was delighted to discover there are now Audio Described Tours at The Postal Museum.
+I was delighted to discover that there are now Audio Described Tours at The Postal Museum.
 It sounded like a really interesting place to visit, especially now you can ride on the Mail Rail, though I did wonder if I might be too tall for that!
 But I was able to get on the ride, and the rest of the tour around the main exhibition was great as well.

 I had a wonderful audio described tour of Tower Bridge with a group from London Vision South East.
 It’s such an iconic and beautiful structure (see my photos of the exterior), and features very impressive engineering, so going on one of their tours is well worth the experience.